onnlucky/hotel/readme.txt

 # TODO
-implement more object and operator stuff implement operations (call(_op_invoke, #op, lhs, rhs) expose parsed code: tlBlock, tlCall, tlAssign, tlLookup
+fix return/goto when target has returned already ... what to do anyhow? implement operations (call(_op_invoke, #op, lhs, rhs)

+expose parsed code: tlBlock, tlCall, tlAssign, tlLookup? or not? only optimize after parser, inspect step: single tlAssign become just name ...

 add a syntax for blocks like `catch: e -> print exception` and `arr.each(e -> print e)`

-sprinkle more INTERNAL around and such remove start_args ... we don't need to materialize its run all the time clean up tl.h; nice up code.{h,c} and call.c only optimize after parser, inspect step: single tlAssign become just name ... return and goto can be implemented different: store the args of the to-return code run.
-Then find that in the stack and return it...
+sprinkle more INTERNAL around and such remove start_args ... we don't need to materialize its run all the time clean up tl.h; nice up code.{h,c} and call.c

 add default arguments using print = (sep=" ", end="\n")->{...} etc ...
-do collector and splays ...
+implement collector: x, *rest = multiple_return()
 implement splay: return(a1, a2, *list) by return.call(a1 :: a2 :: list)
+implement lvalue assignment: mutable.field = fn()

-implement tasks and message sending primitives implement exceptions and handling (add onerror to tlCodeRun) implement defer (add defer[] to tlCodeRun)
+implement tasks and message sending primitives implement defer (add defer[] to tlCodeRun) or something ...

 bring back a boot.tl library
 implement serializing tlValue's to disk